aseure/blog/textbundles/2019-06-28 - Advanced JSON marshalling in Go.textbundle/text.md

 ## Handle legacy fields

 Mapping JSON payloads and Go structures is a simple task thanks to the `encoding/json` package from the standard library.
 However, it may become a bit more difficult when payloads and structures do not have this 1:1 mapping anymore.
 Sometimes, payloads may use multiple names for the same field.
-Picture a JSON payload for which an attribute was set according a specific name that had to be renamed at some point.
+Picture a JSON payload for which an attribute was set according to a specific name that had to be renamed at some point.

 ```json
 // Legacy payload